calibreapp/react-live-chat-loader/README.md

 - User clicks the fake button
 - The page has been idle for a significant amount of time

-Under the hood React Live Chat Loader makes use of `requestIdleCallback`, but there is no timeout option because if the main thread is not quiet for a significant amount of time the should not be blocked with a third party script.

-In addition to waiting for the page to become idle, React Live Chat Loader checks if the user isn't on a slow connection (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`) to prevent loading the widget when the page has been idle.
+Under the hood React Live Chat Loader makes use of `requestIdleCallback` to track how long the page has been idle for and checks if the user is on a slow connection (using `navigator.connection.effectiveType`) or has data-saver enabled (using `navigator.connection.saveData`) to prevent loading.

 ### Installation